RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 8- KNN

-9-

-10- Month that has maximum crime rate

-11- Remove NULL data, Fill columns that doesn't have value
+9- Remove NULL data, Fill columns that doesn't have value

-12- For each year for each offence code get crime rate
+10- For each year for each offence code get crime rate

-13- For each year for each month get crime rate
+11- For each year for each month get crime rate

-14- For each Month For each offence code get crime rate
+12- For each Month For each offence code get crime rate

 #### In Progress Tasks

-1- Day that has maximum crime rate
+1-Month that has maximum crime rate

 2- Hour that has maximum crime rate